robin98sun/Restify-Routing/README.md

 server.listen(3000)
 ```

+You can also try the `climbPathTree` method to define and generate the whole routing map in one pass,
+which is illustrated in the file `tests/index.js`

 This module is used in `Goyoo OEM` project right now, please feel free to post issues and merge requests.
 Enjoy.